-- For all AP or Dual Enrollment courses, teachers and students are subject to the College Board's, college's, or university's policies and procedures, provided the district's policies and procedures are also followed at a minimum. - Specially designed instruction written in an individualized education plan takes precedence over this document.
+- For all AP, Dual Enrollment, and College in the High School courses, teachers and students are subject to the College Board's, college's, or university's policies and procedures, provided the district's policies and procedures are also followed at a minimum. - Specially designed instruction written in an individualized education plan takes precedence over this document.
+Likewise, modifications for 504 plans or modifications to reflect the language performance definitions for the levels of English language proficiency can be handled on a case-by-case situation.